-In a rather verbose episode of the video series Today I Found Out, host Simon Whistler examines how far into the past a speaker of modern English could go and still be able to sufficiently communicate with and be understood by others.
+In a rather verbose episode of the video series Today I Found Out, host Simon Whistler examines how far into the past a speaker of modern English could go and still be able to communicate with and be understood by others sufficiently.

 The answer is somewhat surprising, as some parts of the modern English language took shape between the 14th and 16th centuries when the “Great Vowel Shift” occurred.
 This means that by the 16th century, a 21st-century speaker of English could have an adequate conversation with a person from that time period.